HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 ### 10. Create and register a handler function that will run on each frame

+In Blender, a handler function is a special kind of function that Blender will execute every frame.
+We create this function and have it move each marker to the correct position for the frame it's on, and then register our handler function.

   ```python
 # Animate!
 current_skel_frame = [0]